clue/php-redis-server/README.md

 # clue/redis-server [![Build Status](https://travis-ci.org/clue/redis-server.png?branch=master)](https://travis-ci.org/clue/redis-server)

-A redis server implementation in pure PHP.
+A redis server implementation in pure PHP. *Not for the faint-hearted.*

 > Note: This project is in early alpha stage!
 Feel free to report any issues you encounter.